NativeScript/firebase/packages/firebase-storage/README.md

 task.resume();
 ```

-### Download URLs
+### Generate a new download URL

-A common use-case for Cloud Storage is to use it as a global Content Delivery Network (CDN) for your images.
-When uploading files to a bucket, they are not automatically available for consumption via a HTTP URL.
-To generate a new Download URL, you need to call the getDownloadURL method on a reference:
+A common use case for Cloud Storage is to use it as a global Content Delivery Network (CDN) for your images.
+When uploading files to a bucket, they are not automatically available for consumption via an HTTP URL.
+To generate a new Download URL, you need to call the `getDownloadURL` method on a reference:

 ```ts
 import { firebase } from '@nativescript/firebase-core';